| Blog Post

 Gavin Newsom by Charlie Kaijo

-Governor Newsom’s proposed state budget includes billions in potential cuts to climate and energy investments but protects taxpayer-funded subsidies for oil and gas corporations.
+California’s 2024-2025 state budget includes billions in cuts to climate and energy investments but protects taxpayer-funded subsidies for oil and gas corporations.
 Coming off the hottest year on record, California needs to strengthen critical climate programs, not cut them.
 Every dollar we invest in fighting the climate crisis today will save lives!
-Facing … Read more
+Many predict that … Read more